Kong/docs.konghq.com/app/docs/0.9.x/configuration.md

 ├── nginx.conf
 ```

-If you wish to include other `server` blocks in your Nginx configuration, or if you
+If you wish to include other `server` blocks in your Nginx configuration, or if
-must tweak global settings not exposed by the Kong configuration, here is a
+you must tweak global settings that are not exposed by the Kong configuration,
-suggestion:
+here is a suggestion:

 ```
 # ---------------------